happyjimbo/unitycodereview/README.md

 ### What is missing? ###

-Please note that there is no UI in this code example, this is due to the project originally using NGUI 3 (more mature UI system than the recently released 'New UI' by Unity), which is paid for software and needs a license - of which I cannot guarantee that the reader (or organisation) has.
+Please note that there is no UI in this code example, this is due to the project originally using NGUI 3, which is paid for software and needs a license - of which I cannot guarantee that the reader (or organisation) has.
 Please note that I'm a fan of the Presentation Model (http://martinfowler.com/eaaDev/PresentationModel.html), which enables a separation of concern and prevents our UI from directly interacting with system code (and visa versa) and is fantastic for creating unit tests without any mocking of view objects involved.